miking-lang/miking-latex/README.md

 Defines Latex environments and macros for including syntax-highlighted Miking code in your Latex documents.

-To use, include the `mcorelisting.tex` file in your Latex file:
+To use, include the `mcorelisting.tex` file in the preamble of your Latex file:
 ```
 \input{mcorelisting}
 ```